itsyagirlLavender007/3rd-Year-Project/README.md

 - Get the Request Quote as email on the website email and email back to the user.
 - Log In to the website email.

--Used HTML,CSS,Bootstrap and Javascript with EmailJs.
+-Used HTML,CSS,Bootstrap,React and Javascript with EmailJs.